 Stay Updated

 Make sure to stay ahead of LSAT updates by regularly checking official LSAT resources and reputable test prep websites.
 Subscribe to newsletters and follow social media accounts dedicated to LSAT prep and receive timely updates on the test.
-This is also where you might meet other test takers, who might have their own valuable advice to give you.
+This is also where you might meet other test takers who have their own valuable advice to give you.

 Be sure to follow Marks Education on Facebook, Instagram, or LinkedIn to be notified when we release LSAT blogs.